38 IBS Remedies That Will Change Your Life

 Recent studies have found that gluten can negatively impact gut bacteria, even in people who are not gluten-sensitive.
 Gluten-free whole grains (like brown rice or quinoa) contain a nutrient called betaine, an amino acid that positively influences the genetic mechanism for insulin resistance and visceral fat.

 Think of kefir as drinkable yogurt, or an extra-thick, protein-packed smoothie.
 In either case, this delicious dairy product is an IBS essential.
 Beyond the satiety-inducing protein, the probiotics in kefir may also speed weight loss.
-British scientists found that these active organisms boosted the breakdown of fat molecules in mice, preventing the rodents from gaining weight.
-The researchers still need to prove the finding in humans, but there's no danger in downing probiotic-packed products.
-We like Lifeway Lowfat Blueberry Kefir—it contains L. casei, the same probiotic used in the study.
+A study in Nutrients found that these active organisms improve exercise performance and reduce physical fatigue in mice.
+The researchers still need to prove the finding in humans, but there’s no danger in downing probiotic-packed products.
+We like Lifeway Lowfat Blueberry Kefir—it contains L. casei.

 Used for thousands of years to tame troubled tummies and aid digestion, ginger is mentioned in Chinese medical texts from the fourth century BC!
 And for the past few decades, scientists have been proving ginger works at quieting that queasy feeling.
 One study found that ginger helped prevent and treat motion sickness by suppressing the release of vasopressin during “circular vexation,” aka, spinning around in a chair.
 Vasopressin is a hormone that regulates levels of water, salt and blood sugar.
 Other research paints ginger as a powerful muscle relaxant, that helps reduce soreness brought on by exercise by as much as 25 percent, as well as banish bloat.
 Researchers attribute ginger’s health benefits to gingerols, compounds that are antioxidant, anti-inflammatory, antibacterial—and anti-disease.
 In fact, studies suggest ginger may reduce symptoms of arthritis, improve cholesterol and prevent cancer.
 The herb is often recommended as a general aid for digestion and a remedy for diarrhea and stomach upset.
 Try adding ginger to tea, smoothies, or oatmeal.